nginxinc/nginx-prometheus-exporter/README.md

   -nginx.scrape-uri string
         A URI or unix domain socket path for scraping NGINX or NGINX Plus metrics.
         For NGINX, the stub_status page must be available through the URI.
 For NGINX Plus -- the API.
 The default value can be overwritten by SCRAPE_URI environment variable. (default "http://127.0.0.1:8080/stub_status")
+        Configure this option with the URI for every nginx instance to scrape.
   -nginx.ssl-ca-cert string
         Path to the PEM encoded CA certificate file used to validate the servers SSL certificate.
 The default value can be overwritten by SSL_CA_CERT environment variable.
   -nginx.ssl-client-cert string